 Greetings from Riverside!

 Welcome to “Show & Prove” (S&P).
-This year’s conference—held April 8-10, 2016—was an incredible one.
 Show & Prove is a conference series that has grown out of the collectivity of people committed to building Hip Hop Studies as a field.
 Your active participation is central to our efforts.

-As people mobilize around the world to combat various institutionalized and culturally embedded forms of racism, misogyny, and homophobia, S&P enacts the possibilities of creating the space for exchange and dialogue across various forms of difference in an effort to build something substantive.
+As people mobilize around the world to combat various institutionalized and culturally embedded forms of racism, misogyny, homophobia, transphobia, xenophobia, and the like, S&P acts as an inclusive forum that enacts the possibilities of exchange and dialogue across various forms of difference in an effort to build something substantive.
 And while it matters that we gather, it also matters how we gather—with a generous intent to listen, critique, share, and develop our work both individually and collectively.
 In doing so, we create an international community of scholars, artists, students, and activists.